Inside: You need ideas for affordable wedding gifts, but you’d still like to get them what they want. Why not have both?! Here’s how you can swing it.

-If you can’t figure out where they are registered (or you have something against buying from a registry), this method of shopping will still work great.
-You’ll just have to make your own decision about what you’ll buy.
+If you can’t figure out where they are registered (or you have something against buying from a registry), this method of shopping still works great!

 Know Your Budget

-Choose an amount that fits your checking account pretty well.
-Don’t worry, when you get to the next couple of steps you’ll find that you get to keep or get back some of that money.
+Choose an amount that fits your budget well.
+Don’t worry, you’ll find that you get to keep or get back some of that money.
 Still, don’t start with a price that’s higher than your comfort level.

-Once you’ve found the registry (or if you’re just winging it), try to find 2 or 3 things on the list that would work.
-If nothing seems to be a good fit for your budget, look at lower cost items that they might want duplicates of.
+Once you’ve found the registry (or your own gift ideas), try to find 2 or 3 things on the list that would work.
+If nothing seems to be a good fit for your budget, look for lower priced items that they might want duplicates of.
 Towels, kitchen items, and lamps come to mind.

 Be sure to have more than one gift idea.
-It wouldn’t be good to go through this process only to find that someone else has bought that item in the meantime, or the store is out of what you’d wanted to buy.
+It wouldn’t be good to go through this process only to find that someone else bought it in the meantime, or the store ran out.

 Get a Gift Card

-You’ll find more savings at some stores versus other stores.
-For instance, I’ve found bigger savings for Bed, Bath, & Beyond versus Walmart.
+You’ll find more savings at some stores versus others.
+For instance, I’ve found bigger savings for Bed, Bath, & Beyond cards versus Walmart.
 But every little bit helps.

 Be sure to buy a digital card that will be sent to your email digitally rather than mailed to you.
-Who wants to wait for the mail?
+That way you can keep shopping right away.

 Head to Ebates